eslint/eslint/docs/maintainer-guide/governance.md

 #### Process for Adding TSC Members

 1. Add the GitHub user to the "ESLint TSC" team
-2. Set the GitHub user to be have the "Owner" role for the ESLint organization
+1. Set the GitHub user to be have the "Owner" role for the ESLint organization
-3. Send welcome email with link to maintainer guide
+1. Send welcome email with link to maintainer guide
-4. Add TSC member to the README
+1. Add the TSC member to the README
-5. Invite to Gitter TSC chatroom
+1. Invite to the Gitter TSC chatroom
-6. Make TSC member an admin on the ESLint team mailing list
+1. Make the TSC member an admin on the ESLint team mailing list
+1. Add the TSC member to the recurring TSC meeting event on Google Calendar
-7. Add TSC member as an admin to ESLint Twitter Account on Tweetdeck
+1. Add the TSC member as an admin to ESLint Twitter Account on Tweetdeck
-8. Tweet congratulations to the new TSC member from the ESLint Twitter account
+1. Tweet congratulations to the new TSC member from the ESLint Twitter account

 #### TSC Meetings